-Among Cambridge residents who visited CHA in 2016 for opioid-related overdoses:
+Among Cambridge residents who visited CHA in 2017 for opioid-related overdoses:

-In 2016, 116 Cambridge residents received care at CHA sites for opioid-related overdoses.
-This group was predominantly male and white, and disproportionately represented residents in the 35-44 and 55-64 age categories (Figures 11-16).
+In 2017, 67 Cambridge residents received care at CHA sites for opioid-related overdoses.
+This group was predominantly male and white, and disproportionately represented residents in the 25-54 age category (Figures 11-16).

 White residents were disproportionately represented among the CHA overdose cases.
-White residents comprise 62% of the city's population, but made up 81% of the cases.
-Black residents, who comprise 10% of the city's population, accounted for 11% of the cases.
-Hispanic and Asian residents, who respectively comprise 9% and 15% of the city's population, were not represented in the overdose cases.
+White residents comprise 62% of the city's population, but made up 72% of the cases.
+Black residents, who comprise 10% of the city's population, accounted for 12% of the cases.
+Hispanic and Asian residents, who comprise 9% and 15% of the city's population, accounted for 7.5% and 1.5% of the cases, respectively.

 Figure 11.
-Opioid-Related Overdoses by Gender Among Cambridge Residents at CHA, 2016
+Opioid-Related Overdoses by Gender Among Cambridge Residents at CHA, 2017

 Figure 12.
-Cambridge Residents by Gender, 2016
+Cambridge Residents by Gender, 2017

-Note: 116 Cambridge residents received care at CHA sites in 2016 for opioid-related overdose.
+Note: Sixty-seven Cambridge residents received care at CHA sites in 2017 for opioid-related overdoses.

 Figure 13.
-Opioid-Related Overdoses by Age Group Among Cambridge Residents at CHA, 2016
+Opioid-Related Overdoses by Age Group Among Cambridge Residents at CHA, 2017

 Figure 14.
-Cambridge Residents by Age Group, 2016
+Cambridge Residents by Age Group, 2017

-Note: 116 Cambridge residents received care at CHA sites in 2016 for opioid-related overdose.
+Note: Sixty-seven Cambridge residents received care at CHA sites in 2017 for opioid-related overdoses.